Major Weakness in Oilers' Stuart Skinner Identified by NHL Goalie Analyst

 The Oilers have high hopes that Stuart Skinner will be able to carry them to another Stanley Cup Final appearance, but one Goalie Analyst is sounding the alarm on Edmonton's netminder.

-Steve Valiquette, a former NHL goalie who know works as hockey analytics analyst, joined Sportsnet Radio to share his concerns on Stuart Skinner.
+Steve Valiquette, a former NHL goalie who now works in hockey analytics, joined Sportsnet Radio to share his concerns on Stuart Skinner.
 According to Valiquette's data, Skinner ranks as the worst goalie in the NHL for lateral movement.

 »The area that Stuart Skinner really struggles with is the east west game, whether it's at 5 on 5 in zone or off the rush.
 His movement side to side, is . . .
 You're talking about the top 64 guys in the league, he's the worst of those 64. . .
 I wonder if he doesn't get to east and west well enough to play all the way through and get them all the way through.»